heroiclabs/hiro/README.md

 [Hiro](https://heroiclabs.com/hiro/) is a client and server framework built on top of [Nakama server](https://heroiclabs.com/nakama/) to rapidly build high performance, flexible, and composable gameplay systems like Achievements, Energies, Event Leaderboards, and much more.

-The code is divided into a Go package of interfaces and a C# DLL which is packaged with utilities (such as UnityPurchasing, Unity Mobile Notifications, etc) for Unity Engine.
+The code is divided into a Go package of interfaces and a client package for one of these supported languages and game engines:

+- A C# DLL which is packaged with utilities (such as UnityPurchasing, Unity Mobile Notifications, etc) for Unity Engine,
+- An Unreal plugin, as well as CPP support for other engines,
+- TypeScript-based JavaScript package for web games,
+- And a Godot asset written in GDScript.

 This repository maintains the public interfaces which make it easy to use the library from inside a Nakama game server project to extend and build additional gameplay systems.
+You can explore the features with an [API client](https://www.usebruno.com/) when you import the "hiro-openapi.yml" collection.

-To learn more about Hiro and integrate it into your Unity game project, have a look at these resources:
+To learn more about Hiro and integrate it into your game project, have a look at these resources:

 - [heroiclabs.com/hiro](https://heroiclabs.com/hiro/)
 - [heroiclabs.com/docs/hiro](https://heroiclabs.com/docs/hiro/)